MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 #### Extending Copilots with Microsoft Graph Connectors

 Microsoft Graph connectors import external content into Microsoft 365.
-Once, the content is imported, all of Microsoft 365 including search, context IQ, microsoft365.com, and Copilot for Microsoft 365 can access the content.
+Once, the content is imported, all of Microsoft 365 including search, context IQ, microsoft365.com, and Microsoft 365 Copilot can access the content.
 Microsoft Graph connectors are responsible for three things:

 1. Creating an external connection to your data sources
 1. Defining a schema for the external content